subsquid-labs/eliza/packages/plugin-sqd/README.md

 -   ERC20 token transfers
 -   Uniswap V3 pool swaps

+The plugin implements both providers and actions to offer flexibility in how data is accessed and processed.

+## Architecture

+### Providers vs Actions

+The plugin implements two complementary approaches to data access:

+1. **Providers**: Simple, environment-variable driven data providers that fetch data based on predefined settings.
+Useful for continuous monitoring or when parameters are known in advance.

-The plugin offers data providers that can parse natural language queries and fetch relevant blockchain data using SQD's data lake infrastructure.
+2. **Actions**: More sophisticated handlers that can parse natural language queries, extract parameters, and offer additional features like JSON file output.
+Ideal for interactive queries and data analysis.

 ## Features

-### ERC20 Transfer Provider
+### ERC20 Transfer Capabilities

-Allows querying ERC20 transfer events with the following parameters:
+Available through both provider and action interfaces:

+-   Query Parameters:
     -   Start block
     -   End block
     -   From address
     -   To address
     -   Token contract address

-The data included in the agent's context follows this structure:
+Data structure:

 ```typescript
 interface Erc20Transfer {